Learner’s Permit Metairie

 Ask us about adding your blood type to your Driver’s License or Learner’s Permit.
 This is a way to get some extra peace of mind for you or your minor children who drive and there is no additional fee if you are adding it in conjunction with another Driver’s License transaction.
 In the event of an emergency, medical providers can act fast.
 This also compliments the Organ Donor indicator and the emergency contact information.

 A. We accept cash, debit, and all major credit cards (including AMEX).
 Note there is an additional 3% fee for credit card payments.
-We do not accept personal checks.Q.
-When can I upgrade my Learner’s Permit to a Full License?
+We do not accept personal checks.

 A. You must be at least 16 years old and have had your permit for at least 180 days.
-You must also return to the Driving School to take the Road Skills Test.Q.
-When must I get a Learner’s Permit before getting my license and how long must I keep it before upgrading?
+You must also return to the Driving School to take the Road Skills Test.

-A. Applicants age 15 must maintain the Learner’s Permit for a minimum of 180 days AND until they reach the age of 16 when they may apply for an Intermediate License.
-Applicants age 16 must maintain the Learner’s Permit for a minimum of 180 days OR until they reach the age of 17 when they may apply for an Intermediate or Full License.
+A. Applicants aged 15 must maintain the Learner’s Permit for a minimum of 180 days AND until they reach the age of 16 when they may apply for an Intermediate License.
+Applicants aged 16 must maintain the Learner’s Permit for a minimum of 180 days OR until they reach the age of 17 when they may apply for an Intermediate or Full License.
 Applicants age 17 are eligible for either a Learner’s Permit or a Full License.
-To obtain a Full License, a vision and road skills test must be successfully completed.Q.
-Who can ride with me when I have my Learner’s Permit?
+To obtain a Full License, a vision and road skills test must be successfully completed.

-A. The Learner’s Permit will allow the minor to drive with a licensed parent or guardian; a licensed adult age twenty-one or older; or a licensed sibling at who is at least eighteen or older.
+A. The Learner’s Permit will allow the minor to drive with a licensed parent or guardian; a licensed adult age twenty-one or older; or a licensed sibling who is at least eighteen or older.
 In no event may a Lerner’s Permit be upgraded to a higher-class license prior to the minor reaching 16 years of age.
-In addition to the licensed parent, sibling, guardian or adult, there may be other members of the permittee’s immediate family in the vehicle.
+In addition to the licensed parent, sibling, guardian, or adult, there may be other members of the permittee’s immediate family in the vehicle.

-The Learner’s Permit allows the teen to carry no more than 1 passenger under the age of 21 that is not a member of their immediate family or a Licensed Driver over the age of 21 between the hours of 6:00pm and 5am.
+The Learner’s Permit allows the teen to carry no more than 1 passenger under the age of 21 that is not a member of their immediate family or a Licensed Driver over the age of 21 between the hours of 6:00 pm and 5:00 am

 A. All First-Time Driver’s Education applicants of all ages must get one.
-All applicants must apply to the Office of Motor Vehicles for a Class “E” Temporary Instructional Permit (TIP) prior to enrolling in the classroom instruction of a Driver’s Education course, Driver’s Training program or Pre-Licensing training course.
+All applicants must apply to the Office of Motor Vehicles for a Class “E” Temporary Instructional Permit (TIP) prior to enrolling in the classroom instruction of a Driver’s Education course, Driver’s Training program, or Pre-Licensing training course.
 The TIP may be issued to any individual that is at least 14 years of age.
-The TIP allows a Driver’s Education student to operate a motor vehicle when accompanied by a Driver’s Education Instructor and when completing the behind the wheel instruction or during the administration of a skills test.Q.
-Can you upgrade my TIP if it is a “Limited Term” issuance?
+The TIP allows a Driver’s Education student to operate a motor vehicle when accompanied by a Driver’s Education Instructor and when completing the behind the wheel instruction or during the administration of a skills test.

-A. No, this is a DMV only function.
+A. No, this is a DMV-only function.
 We can only duplicate and change the address on these.
-We cannot renew or upgrade them.Q.
-Does ABC Title of Metairie charge any more than the DMV for Driver's License services?
+We cannot renew or upgrade them.